 I got a call back, to my office, but I wasn’t there (two days after I left the message).
 I called back and left a message directly with the person who called, with the note NOT to call me after a certain time at work, to instead call me at home, to set up an appointment (you can see where this is going, can’t you?).
 This game of phone tag continued, with messages being left at my work after hours, until I finally gave up and went directly to the branch (this is 8 days into the 14 days allotted before I had to pay my bill).
 Wasn’t this in a Seinfeld episode?

-Once I finally met the receptionist (or whatever her official title is), I was told that the person I wanted to deal with was very busy, and that I should have called to make an appointment.
+Once I finally met the receptionist, I was told that the person I wanted to deal with was very busy.
+I should have called to make an appointment.

 Dear reader, I kept my cool (very hard to believe, I know), and did not respond, I was then told that the representative was too busy tonite, and that since she was going on vacation so I was going to have to deal with someone else if I wanted it done in the next few days.
 I finally was given an appointment with a gentleman the night before my Mastercard bill was due.
 I must be fair and say I did drop by on a Thursday night, but was given an appointment on the following Tuesday (admittedly due to the Thanksgiving weekend).

 All of this because there is no on line capability to actually cash in my daughters’ RESPs, with TD Mutual Fund RESPs.

 Tomorrow, we actually get to the actual cashing in of the RESPs.